apache/tajo/tajo-docs/src/main/sphinx/time_zone.rst

 .. note::

-  When using a timestamp column a partition key with hive, you must set your time zone with the meta command.
+  When using a timestamp column as a partition key with hive, you must set your time zone with the meta command.
 Because hive automatically converts TIMESTAMP value to STRING literals which are accepted in the format YYYY-MM-DD HH:MM:SS.MS with users local timezone.

 ============
 Time Zone ID